 Do We Share Your Data?

-We contract with third parties to supply some services to us.
+We engage with third parties to supply some services to us.
 These may be for:

 - payment processing: